Italy Travel Banner

 • Many state-run museums offer free entry on the first Sunday of each month, so take advantage of these free museum days.

-• We recommend staying in an agriturismo which is a farm-stay accommodation that also offers unique experiences like wine tastings by the fireplace or cooking classes using seasonal ingredients.
+• We recommend staying in an agriturismo, which is a farm-stay accommodation that also offers unique experiences like wine tastings by the fireplace or cooking classes using seasonal ingredients.

 • Consider the cost of living in Italy when choosing your accommodations.

-• Visit smaller towns and villages that host winter festivals and markets which are much less crowded than the city ones.
+• Visit smaller towns and villages that host winter festivals and markets, which are much less crowded than the city ones.

-• Italians take their winter style very seriously; so pack a few nice outfits for evenings.
+• Italians take their winter style very seriously.
+So, pack a few nice outfits for evenings.

 • Book popular restaurants and events in advance.